ibm-cloud-docs/watson-assistant/deploy-phone.md

 1. On the **Phone** tile, click **Add**.

-1. On the popup window, click **Add** again.
+1. On the pop-up window, click **Add** again.

-1. Choose whether to generate a free phone number for your assistant, integrate with your contact center or connect to an existing SIP trunk:
+1. Choose whether to generate a free phone number for your assistant, integrate with your contact center, or connect to an existing SIP trunk:

     - To generate a free phone number for your assistant, click **Generate a free phone number**.